 If you want to spend hours watching puffins, then plan a visit to Île aux Perroquets.
 This island is one of the best for viewing them, especially in July when their numbers are highest.

 Île aux Perroquets is a small island crammed with history from the years of people tending to the lighthouse.
 And it’s got wonderful rooms you can book in the Lightkeeper’s Cottage.
 Throw in drinks and appetizers in the former hen house, old fashioned rockers, the chance to climb to the top of the lighthouse, superb food and you have one heck of a place to spend a night or two.

-Plan to visit the Mingan in the summer between June and early September.
+Plan to visit Mingan Archipelago National Park in the summer between June and early September.
 It’s a short season with the boats only operating during the summer.
 August would be a great month from the perspective of fewer bugs.
 But July is better for puffins.

 You need a boat to get to the islands in the Mingan.
 While some people show up in the islands having paddled over in their own kayaks, the majority of people book a boat tour or a boat taxi.
 Out of Havre-Saint-Pierre you can book an excursion to various islands with Services Maritimes-Boréale.
 They also offer a taxi boat for campers and hikers.

 If it’s a tailor-made excursion you’re after call Mr. Louis Richard – with Croisières du Capitaine Richard at 1-418-538-3375.

 You can also leave for the western most islands out of Longue-Pointe-de-Mingan.
 There are two companies, both offering sea excursions with stopovers and taxi boats to the islands for hikers and campers.
 Check out Enterprises touristiques Loiselle or Excursions du Phare.